v6Org01/jlv6/content/english/_index.md

   titleP2: Hub
   subtitle: Your hub for services hosted @jlv6.com
   mvp_title: "🚧 This is an MVP 🚧"
   mvp_text: <span class="title-explanation">Welcome!
 This is the early version of the site.
 Most features are broken and pratically all content is missing.
-New builds are being released weekly to fix and improve things.</span>
+New builds are being released regularly to fix and improve things.</span>
   arrow_text: Features
   image_light: /images/arrow_down_02_light_40x40.webp
   image_dark: /images/arrow_down_02_dark_40x40.webp